Do you want your ad here?

 --dump-includes <file> dump included symbols into specified file

---header-class-name <name> name of the header class
+--header-class-name <name> name of the generated header class.
+If this option is not

 --include-function <name> name of function to include